Spanish cuisine: Basque Country

-Txakoli or chacolí (a white wine characterised by its high acidity and a lesser-than-average alcohol content) is a staple drink from the Basque Country, produced in Álava and Biscay.
+Txakoli or chacolí (a white wine characterised by its high acidity and a lesser-than-average alcohol content) is a staple drink from the Basque Country, produced in Álava, Guipúzcoa and Biscay.
+Basque cider is popular following the apple harvest and is served in cider houses and bars.

 Canary Islands

-The Canary Islands have a unique cuisine due to their geographical location in the Atlantic ocean.
+The Canary Islands have a unique cuisine due to their geographical location in the Atlantic Ocean.
 The Canary Islands were part of the trading routes to the Americas, hence creating a melting pot of different culinary traditions.
 Fish (fresh or salted) and potatoes are among the most common staple foods in the islands.
-The consumption of cheese, fruits, and pork meat also characterizes Canarian cuisine.
-The closeness to Africa influences climate and creates a range of warm temperatures that in modern times have fostered the agriculture of tropical and semitropical crops: bananas, yams, mangoes, avocados, and persimmons which are heavily used in Canarian cuisine.
+The consumption of cheese, fruits, and pork also characterizes Canarian cuisine.
+The islands' close proximity to continental Africa influences the climate and creates a range of warm temperatures that in modern times have fostered the agriculture of tropical and semitropical crops: bananas, yams, mangoes, avocados, and persimmons.
+These crops are heavily used in Canarian cuisine.

 The aboriginal people, Guanches, based their diet on gofio (a type of flour made of different toasted grains), shellfish, and goat and pork products.
 Gofio is still consumed in the islands and has become part of the traditional cuisine.

 A sauce called mojo is very common throughout the islands.
 It has been adapted and developed in many ways, so that it may complement various main dishes.
 Fish dishes usually require a "green mojo" made from coriander or parsley, while roasted meats require a red variety made from chilli peppers that are commonly known as mojo picón.

-Some classic dishes in the Canary Islands include papas arrugadas, almogrote, frangollo, rabbit in "salmorejo sauce", and stewed goat.
+Some classic dishes in the Canary Islands include papas arrugadas, almogrote, frangollo, rabbit in salmorejo sauce, and stewed goat.

-Some popular desserts are: truchas (pastries filled with sweet potato or pumpkin), roasted gofio (a gofio-based dough with nuts and honey), príncipe Alberto (a mousse-like preparation with almonds, coffee, and chocolate), and quesillo (a variety of flan made with condensed milk).
+Some popular desserts are truchas (pastries filled with sweet potato or pumpkin), roasted gofio (a gofio-based dough with nuts and honey), príncipe Alberto (a mousse-like preparation with almonds, coffee, and chocolate), and quesillo (a variety of flan made with condensed milk).

 Wineries are common in the islands.
 However, only Malvasia wine from Lanzarote has gained international recognition.

 Cantabria

-A popular Cantabrian dish is cocido montañés (highlander stew), a rich stew made with beans, cabbage, and pork.
+A popular Cantabrian dish is cocido montañés (highlander stew): a rich stew made with beans, cabbage, and pork.
 Seafood is widely used and bonito is present in the typical sorropotún or marmita de bonitu (tuna pot).

-Recognized quality meats are Tudanca veal and game meat.
+Recognized quality meats include Tudanca veal and game meat.

 Cantabrian pastries include sobaos and quesadas pasiegas.
 Dairy products include Cantabrian cream cheese, smoked cheeses, picón Bejes-Tresviso, and quesucos de Liébana.

-Orujo is the Cantabrian pomace brandy.
+As for alcohol, orujo is the Cantabrian pomace brandy.
 Cider (sidra) and chacoli wine are also favorites.

-Cantabria has two wines labelled DOC: Costa de Cantabria and Liébana.
+Cantabria has two wines labelled denominación de origen calificada ('denomination of qualified origin'): Costa de Cantabria and Liébana.